 So, how did this experiment go?
 Apparently quite well since the retailer experienced a $600K increase in revenue from customers leveraging these specific offers.

 The lesson here?
-Make your personalization extend beyond your website.
+Make your eCommerce personalization extend beyond your website.
 Use all your brand touchpoints to impact customer behavior.